Prep Enrolment

 Parents/Carers of accepted applicants will be prompted to complete a full application form via the portal.
 Once complete, Administration can finalise your enrolment into Prep 2026.

-Check out our helpful Student Insights User Guide for step-by-step instructions on how to navigate the platform and submit your child’s digital application.
+Check out the Digital Enrolment Parent Carer Guide for step-by-step instructions on how to navigate the VicStudents platform and submit your child’s digital application.

 Parent Payments